Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

     #SBATCH --cpus-per-task=8
     #SBATCH --mem-per-cpu=1500

-    source $DMTCP_ROOT/bin/bash start_coordinator -i 40 --exit-after-ckpt

-    dmtcp_launch ./my-application #for sequential/multithreaded applications
+    dmtcp_launch -i 40 ./my-application #for sequential/multithreaded applications
-    #or: srun dmtcp_launch --ib --rm ./my-mpi-application #for MPI
+    #or: dmtcp_launch -i 40 --ib --rm mpiexec ./my-mpi-application #for MPI
     applications
     ```

-* To restart your application, you need another batch file
-(similar to the one above) where once again you first have to start the
+### Checkpointing on demand

+Checkpointing on demand can be done in two ways.
+Either the user is requesting checkpoints at any given point or the program itself was modified to request checkpoints by calling the C-function `dmtcp_checkpoint()`.

+#### User requested checkpoints

+There are two main ways to request checkpoints.
+The first one assumes that the `coordinator` is started in a separate terminal by a call to `dmtcp_coordinator`.
+To request a checkpoint simply type `c` into the terminal of the coordinator.
+The second possibility is by issuing `dmtcp_command c` in any terminal running on the same host, for that the `dmtcp_coordinator` does not need to be explicitly started, but can also be implicitly started with a call to `dmtcp_launch`.

+#### Application requested checkpoints

+Sometimes it might be useful to create a checkpoint at a certain point during the execution of an application.
+This is possible by calling the `dmtcp_checkpoint()` function which is provided by DMTCP.
+This function is made accessible over the headerfile `dmtcp.h` which needs to be included in the program's source code before calling the function.
+The program needs to be recompiled and during compile time the `-fPIC` flag needs to be passed to the compiler.
+Further the program still needs to run under DMTCP, so it has to be started with `dmtcp_launch <APPLICATION>`.

+### Restarting from chechkpoint image

-DMTCP coordinator.
-The requested resources should match those of your
+* Restarting works in a similar way than starting a normal execution.
+The requested resources should match those of your original job.
-original job.
 If you do not wish to create another checkpoint in your
-restarted run again, you can omit the `-i` and `--exit-after-ckpt`
-parameters this time.
-Afterwards, the application must be run using the
-restart script, specifying the host and port of the coordinator (they
-have been exported by the `start_coordinator` function).
+restarted run, the `-i` parameter can be omitted this time and the `-p` parameter can again be used to specify a port if multiple computations are running on the same host.
+Since the restart script does not work due to limited support for `SLURM` under DMTCP, you need to use `dmtcp_restart <FILENAMES>`.
+Navigate to the checkpoint directory and call the `dmtcp_restart` command and give the filenames as arguments, if the checkpoint image consists of multiple files and there is only a single checkpoint in the current directory it is possible to restart by running `dmtcp_restart ckpt_*`.

 ???+ example